cornell-dti/trends-in-web-dev-website/docs/introduction.md

 # Trends in Modern Web Development

-[Cornell DTI](http://cornelldti.org/).
+By [Cornell DTI](http://cornelldti.org/).
 Read our article about the first run of the course on [Medium](https://medium.com/cornell-design-tech-initiative/cornell-dti-trends-in-web-development-4cb5abc56776)!

 ## Course Application